 Routine must include at least one difficulty element from each group.
-For doubles, all difficulty elements must be performed in synchronization and without contact to the other athlete.
-For doubles the Difficulty Score is multiplied by two (total score only, without bonuses) to make individuals and doubles scores are comparable.
+For Doubles, all difficulty elements must be performed in synchronization and without contact to the other athlete.
+For Doubles & Trio the Difficulty Score is multiplied by two (total score only, without bonuses) to make individuals and doubles scores are comparable.